ironmanhcx/-YOLO-/README.md

 欢迎大家点star支持！

-Use the YOLO model for object detection in Honor of Kings.
+🚀Use the YOLO model for object detection in Honor of Kings.🚀

 You can train your own labeled images using the code in this repository, or directly use the pre-trained model provided by the author, located in runs/train/exp/weights.